pchampin/fsa4streams/doc/syntax.rst

    It indicates the maximum in which the FSA will stay in this state.
    If no matching event occurs during this duration, the FSA will fail to match.
-   It defaults to in infinity: if no max duration is specified, the FSA may stay an arbitrary long time in that state (in the limit imposed by `fsa.max_duration`:attr:).
+   It defaults to infinity: if no max duration is specified, the FSA may stay an arbitrary long time in that state (in the limit imposed by `fsa.max_duration`:attr:).